OPCFoundation/UA-.NETStandard/README.md

 ### Start the server
 1. Open a command prompt.
-2. Navigate to the folder **Applications/NetCoreReferenceServer**.
+2. Navigate to the folder **Applications/ReferenceServer**.
-3. To run the server sample type `dotnet run --project NetCoreReferenceServer.csproj -a`.
+3. To run the server sample type `dotnet run --project ReferenceServer.csproj -a`.
     - The server is now running and waiting for connections.

 ## Remarks